impact through intention and action

 Invested in leadership development for the next generation of non-profit leaders

-Sharon has been teaching the Non-Profit Leadership, Strategy and Change course within the University of Toronto’s Certificate program in Non-profit Leadership for Impact since its inception.
+I have been teaching the Non-Profit Leadership, Strategy and Change course within the University of Toronto’s Certificate program in Non-profit Leadership for Impact since its inception.
 The course focuses on how to engage, inspire and influence staff, volunteer boards and stakeholders to achieve strategic results; to consider key trends influencing the Canadian non-profit sector; how to develop strategy and influence systems; and how to create a roadmap for ongoing leadership development.

 Latest articles: